 I’ll walk you through each one…

+A VPN can protect your internet traffic and your privacy.
+You can change your IP address to another one to conceal your IP.
 This is the most secure way to be anonymous on the internet.
-A VPN can protect your internet traffic and your privacy.
-You can change your IP address to another one so that your actual IP is concealed.

 2. Visit the Google Play Store and download the relevant apps for your Android mobile.

 3. Install the app, open it, and enter your login credentials.

 4. To connect, select the location or server of your choice.
 Sometimes called the “Smart Location”, whatever is recommended is generally best.

 Your IP address will change, and no one will know your device’s IP.
 This is the best-proven way to stay anonymous online.